How to Write a Cover Letter That Gets You Hired (Examples & Tips)

 Your cover letter can be the difference between getting noticed and getting overlooked.
 It’s your chance to make a memorable first impression and show why you’re the perfect fit for the role.

-In this guide, you’ll find step-by-step instructions on how to write a cover letter, along with expert tips and customizable examples to simplify the process.
+In this guide, you’ll find step-by-step instructions on how to write a cover letter for a job application, along with expert tips and customizable examples to simplify the process.

 The video below shows how to create a cover letter with our Cover Letter Generator—designed for fast, polished results on any device to save time and help you stand out.